Zheng Xiaoyu: Biography

-Cao Wenzhuang, a former director of the same agency's department dealing with drug registrations was also sentenced to death in the first week of July, 2007, for dereliction of duty and accepting bribes.
+Cao Wenzhuang, a former director of the same agency's department dealing with drug registrations was also sentenced to death in the first week of July 2007, for dereliction of duty and accepting bribes.
 Cao had accepted more than two million RMB (or a rough equivalent of 250,000 USD).
 Cao received a two-year "reprieve" for his death sentence, "a ruling that usually [results in the death sentence being] commuted to life in prison if the convict is deemed to have reformed."
+Cao's death sentence was reduced to life in prison in 2009, then further reduced to 14 years and three months after he repaid 1.15 million in yuan.

 Zheng entered an appeal for leniency on June 12, saying that the sentence was "too severe" citing the fact that he had confessed his crimes and cooperated with investigators.
 However, the court ruled that while these were indeed mitigating factors, his crimes were far too serious to warrant leniency, and he was a "great danger" to the country and its reputation.
 The appeal was rejected on June 22 and he was executed on July 10, 2007.
 Lethal injection was used for the execution.
 In a note written before his execution, Zheng said he was sorry for what he had done.